-During the spring term, our primary school intervention programme is tightly focused on reinforcing and consolidating previous learning to help pupils approach the SATs with confidence.
+During the spring term, our primary school tutoring programme to a SATs tutoring programme that is tightly focused on reinforcing and consolidating previous learning to help pupils approach the SATs with confidence.

 Naturally the schools we work with are always interested in being able to see what pupils have learnt and what progress they are making, which is why we include detailed pupil and cohort reports as part of the intervention programme.

 But (just like the rest of the programme) these are a constantly evolving feature.
 Here’s how we’ve made our reporting system even clearer and more useful than ever before.
 To illustrate our discussion we’ll be using anonymised data from a small school with 4 pupils enrolled on our SATs intervention programme.

 The Progress Overview Page: What The Cohort Has Covered & How They’ve Found It

 The progress overview page is your one-stop shop for how pupils have been performing on the SATs programme as a whole.
 It aggregates and averages out pupil progression in a clear, plain-English format so you can tell at a glance how much impact the programme is having, with individual pupil reports available below.